Leveton/MELiPadCalendar/README.md

 - endTimes is an NSMutableArray that stores the end time for the todo.

-When a user attempts to move to the previous or next month, the calendar will call `transitionToPreviousMonth` and `transitionToNextMonth` respectively on the delegate (if the delegate implements them).
+When a user attempts to move to the previous or next month, the calendar will call `transitionToPreviousMonth` and `transitionToNextMonth` respectively on the delegate.
 In these methods, the entire calendar must be removed and reinitiated in order to accomodate larger months such as June, and any new data.

 ``` objc